 - When and if you want to see the adoptive family

-Once you have had the baby, you will be asked to terminate your parental rights and consent to the adoption.
+Once you have had the baby, you will be asked to complete your adoption paperwork.
 Depending on the state you live in, you will be asked for consent sometime within 72 hours of giving birth.
-After you sign the relinquishment papers, your adoption decision is legally binding, and the adoptive family will take the baby home.
+After you sign your adoption papers, your adoption decision is legally binding, and the adoptive family will take the baby home.

 Once you have had the baby and consented to the adoption, you can begin moving into the new relationship you will have with your baby and the adoptive parents.
-Your adoption specialist will also be involved to make sure the family upholds whatever level of contact you agreed upon.
+Your adoption specialist will also be involved to make sure the family upholds whatever level of contact you agreed upon earlier from your adoption plan template.

+One of the best things about an open adoption plan is how flexible it is.
 If at some point you decide you need less contact than you originally wanted, then you have the right to limit or cease communication with the family.
-If you feel that you want more contact, contact your adoption specialist and talk about your options for coming to an agreement with the adoptive family.
+If you feel that you want more contact, contact your adoption specialist and talk about your options for coming to an open adoption agreement with the adoptive family.

 Always remember that your adoption plan is not binding and does not obligate you to proceed with your adoption if you are not comfortable.
 Until your parental rights are terminated, you have the right to change your mind about any aspect of your adoption plan.

-If you think you may be ready to start creating your adoption plan, then there are a few steps you should take:
+If you think you may be ready to start creating your adoption plan or planning adoption after birth, then there are a few steps you should take:

-- Make sure you are certain about your adoption decision – While you can always change your mind about adoption, it is always best to be absolutely sure that it is what you want before you begin.
-Make sure you are prepared for the adoption process and the emotions that may come with it.
+- Make sure you are certain about your adoption decision– While you can always change your mind about adoption, it is always best to be absolutely sure that it is what you want before you begin.
+Before you create your birth parent adoption plan, make sure you are prepared for the adoption process and the emotions that may come with it.

 When you are preparing to pursue adoption, remember that your adoption plan is yours.
 It is not up to your family, your friends, or anyone else to determine what is best for you and your baby.
 If you ever feel unsure about any part of your adoption, always know that you have the right and the power to change it.